-Sorts and Mingle is an interactive icebreaker that helps people recognize common and unique interests and preferences.
+Sorts and Mingle is an interactive icebreaker game that helps people recognize their common and unique interests and preferences.
 The speaker calls out various categories and everyone moves toward various parts of the room, finding people with similar tastes as them.

 Instructions for Sorts and Mingle